One academic year (on campus) + Final Management Project (12 months)

 - Fluency in English (TOEFL, PTE, IELTS or CPE):

 - TOEFL: computer-based: 240 / IBT: 94 (minimum score of 22 in each band) / paper-based : 587.
 (Institutional/ITP TOEFL not accepted.)
 TOEFL Institution code: 8973.

 - IELTS: 6.5 with a minimum of 6.0 in all areas (Listening, Reading, Writing and Speaking)

 - Pearson Test of English (PTE) with a minimum of 63.

 - TOEIC is not accepted.

-- Please note GMAT and English test scores must be communicated to GGSB by the beginning of July for September programmes and by the beginning of November for January programmes
+- Please note English test scores must be communicated to GGSB by the beginning of July for September programs and by the beginning of November for January programs

 - Official copy of latest degree or diploma